 30 October 2008

-The bill is currently at the second reading in the House of Commons, an early stage in the legislative process.
+The bill is at the 2nd Reading stage in the House of Commons, an early part of the legislative process with no final approval yet.

 Generated 21 February 2026